3d $Spin(N)$ Seiberg dualities: 3d Seiberg duality

 which removes the magnetic mesons from the chiral ring elements.
 As for the Higgs branch, we have to include $sq^4s$ and $q^8$.
 The magnetic Coulomb branch $Y_{SO(6)}$ is completely the same as the previous analysis and corresponds to the breaking $so(8) \rightarrow so(6) \times u(1)$.
 Under the duality transformation, these gauge invariant operators are mapped as follows:

 which is consistent with our duality proposal (compare Table \ref{SUSpin8electric} and Table \ref{SUSpin8magnetic}).

 Let us consider the $N=2$ case where the electric gauge group becomes $SU(2)$ and a symmetric representation is equivalent to adjoint.
 We should be careful that the Coulomb branch $Y_{SU(2)}$, which corresponds to the breaking $SU(2) \rightarrow U(1)$ (no $U(1)_2$), does not need ``dressing.''
 Along the $Y_{SU(2)}$ direction, the adjoint matter reduces to $\mathbf{3} \rightarrow \mathbf{1}_{2} + \mathbf{1}_{0}+\mathbf{1}_{-2}$.
 Therefore, we can define the dressed operator $Y_{\bar{S}}:=Y_{SU(2)} \mathbf{1}_0 \sim Y_{SU(2)} \bar{S}$.
 The magnetic dual is given by the 3d $\mathcal{N}=2$ $Spin(8)$ gauge theory with six vectors and a spinor.
 The superpoetntial becomes $W_{mag}=Mqq +Y_{SU(2)}ss$.
 We can see the validity of this duality, for example, by flowing to an extended $\mathcal{N}=4$ supersymmetric theory.
-This can be achieved as follows: On the electric side, we add a superpotential $\Delta W_{ele}= \sum_{i=1}^6 \bar{S}Q_iQ_i$ and the theory becomes a 3d $\mathcal{N}=4$ $SU(2)$ gauge theory with six doublets (three hypermultiplets in a doublet representation).
+This can be achieved as follows: On the electric side, we add a cubic superpotential $\Delta W_{ele}= \sum_{i=1}^6 \bar{S}Q_iQ_i$ and the theory becomes a 3d $\mathcal{N}=4$ $SU(2)$ gauge theory with six doublets (three hypermultiplets in a doublet representation).
 The non-abelian global symmetry becomes $SO(6)$.
 On the magnetic side, the deformation corresponds to $\Delta W_{mag}=\sum_{i=1}^6 M_{ii}$ and breaks the gauge group to $Spin(2) \cong U(1)$.
 The low-energy superpotential becomes $W_{mag}= Y_{SU(2)} \sum_{i}^4 \bar{s}_{i} s^i$, which also has an extended $\mathcal{N}=4$ supersymmetry and an $SU(4)$ global symmetry.
-As a simple test of the 3d $\mathcal{N}=4$ duality\footnote{This $SU(2)$ duality can be generalized as follows: The $SU(2)$ side is generalized to a 3d $\mathcal{N}=4$ $USp(2N)$ gauge theory with one (trace-full) antisymmetric and three fundamental hypermultiplets, which is dual to a 3d $\mathcal{N}=4$ $U(N)$ gauge theory with one adjoint and four fundamental hypermultiplets.
-I would like to thank Prof. Yuji Tachikawa for helpful comments on this point.
-See for example a recent related study \cite{Fan:2019jii}.}, we can easily see that these two theories have the same Hilbert series \cite{Pouliot:1998yv, Benvenuti:2010pq, Cremonesi:2013lqa, Fan:2019jii} of the Higgs and Coulomb branches:
+This duality was studied in \cite{Giacomelli:2019blm}.
+As a simple test of this 3d $\mathcal{N}=4$ duality\footnote{The electric and magnetic theories have been studied because of the fact that these theories have the same Higgs moduli space for an $SU(4) \cong SO(6)$ instanton \cite{Benvenuti:2010pq ,Hanany:2012dm}.
+Instead, by considering the $N$ $SU(4) \cong SO(6)$ instantons, we can conjecture the generalized 3d $\mathcal{N}=4$ duality as follows: The $SU(2)$ side is generalized to a 3d $\mathcal{N}=4$ $USp(2N)$ gauge theory with one (trace-full) antisymmetric and three fundamental hypermultiplets, which is dual to a 3d $\mathcal{N}=4$ $U(N)$ gauge theory with one adjoint and four fundamental hypermultiplets.
+By computing the superconformal indices, we checked the generalized duality for $N=1$ and $N=2$.
+We would like to thank Prof. Yuji Tachikawa for helpful comments on this generalization.
+See for example a recent related study \cite{Fan:2019jii}.}, we can easily see that these two theories have the same Hilbert series \cite{Pouliot:1998yv, Benvenuti:2010pq, Cremonesi:2013lqa, Fan:2019jii} for the Higgs and Coulomb branches: